 I use an electric mixer, but you can also do this by hand.
 It will take a little longer.
 Patience.
 This is the first key to success.

-The second secret is related to whipping cream.
+The second secret is related to heavy cream.
 I have discovered that if you add the cream once it already been whipped to the batter you end up with a very moist lemon cake.
 If you do not feel like doing this extra step, no big deal.
 You can always add the cream to the egg/sugar mixture before they have reached that pale-yellow colour and mix for 8 extra minutes.
 If you can, the effort pays off.

 And to make things even better, let your lemon cake batter rest in the mould for an hour before baking.

-You can keep your lemon zest fresh either by grating it directly over the batter when it needs to be incorporated.
-Or you can grate it when you prepare and weight all the other ingredients for the lemon cake.
+You can keep your lemon zest fresh by grating it directly over the batter when it needs to be incorporated.
+Or you can grate it when you prepare and weight all the other ingredients.
 In this case, grate over parchment paper and then wrap the lemon zest with it.

 So, if you decide to bake mini lemon cakes, baking time will be shorter.
 The important thing to take into consideration: the cake is ready if golden and set.

-When you think your cake is ready, insert a skewer at the center.
+When you think your cake is ready, insert a skewer at the centre.
 If it comes out clean, then your lemon cake is ready.
 If it has crumb stuck to it, it needs to go back in the oven.

 The amount of lemon juice you will use, will depend on the glaze consistency you are looking for.
-If you like your lemon cake icing real dense then you will not be adding all the juice.
+If you like your icing dense, then you will not be adding all the juice.
 I sometimes like it on the liquid side, which will give a nice effect on the cake, I use a little more juice in this case.
-Make the lemon glaze for this pound cake however you like it best!

 Subscribe to the newsletter